WordPress/openverse-sensitive-terms/README.md

 > **Warning**
 >
 > Please be aware that this repository contains text of a sensitive nature.
-Examples of potentially sensitive text include but are not limited to text of a sexual, biological, political, religious, violent, or racist nature.
+Examples of potentially sensitive text include but are not limited to text of a sexual, biological, violent, racist, or otherwise derogatory nature.

 This repo is used by the [Openverse](https://github.com/wordpress/openverse) project to filter and blur results from the Openverse API which contain sensitive text.